sphere media background sample

 - Technological developments

-.
-The recourse to renewable energies (thanks to the installation of solar panels or buying wind-powered electricity);
+Using renewable energies (by installing solar panels or buying wind-powered electricity);

 Disruptive technologies: hydrogen and CCUS